rgwch/ioBroker.mystrom-wifi-bulb/README.md

 ### Prerequisites

 - A working instance of [ioBroker](http://www.iobroker.net).
 If you only want a quick test-install, I recommend using [docker](https://www.docker.com/):
-`docker run -p 8081:8081 -p 8087:8087 -p 8082:8082 -p 9004:9004 --name iobroker -v iobrokerdata:/opt/iobroker buanet/iobroker:latest` (note that you need an unused port for this mystrom-wifi-bulb adapter, here arbitrarly 9004)
+`docker run -p 8081:8081 -p 8087:8087 -p 8082:8082 --name iobroker -v iobrokerdata:/opt/iobroker buanet/iobroker:latest`

+- At least the adapter "Simple RESTful API" must be installed in the ioBroker instance.

 - The MyStrom-Wifi-Bulb should already be active and integrated in the Network.